cover image showing social media platforms

 Less Info

 Social media has become an indispensable brand platform, especially for small businesses and startups.
-You can connect with potential customers, raise awareness, and drive sales.
-However, creating effective social media ads can be daunting, from choosing the platform to what kind of post you make.
+You can connect with potential customers, increase brand awareness, and increase sales.
+However, creating effective social media ads can be daunting, from choosing the platform to deciding what kind of post to make.

 Why Do Marketers Focus on Social Media Advertising?